-Zahra completed her HBSc degree at the University of Toronto Mississauga, majoring in Psychology with double minors in Biology and Women & Gender Studies.
+Zahra joined the lab in 2019 and completed her HBSc degree at the University of Toronto Mississauga, majoring in Psychology with double minors in Biology and Women & Gender Studies.

 She has done several research projects with Gerlai Lab during her undergrad focused mainly on learning and memory and numerosity in zebrafish.
 For her PhD in Fall 2021, she will continue investigating zebrafish numerosity by manipulating levels of alcohol exposure at various developmental time points.